Membership Inference Attacks against Large Audio Language Models: Introduction

+In contrast, LALMs introduce a distinct privacy setting because they are trained on large-scale audio–text corpora that couple acoustic characteristics with linguistic content.
+Although limited data exposure (often a single epoch) is commonly believed to reduce verbatim memorization~\cite{duan2024membershipinferenceattackswork}, LALMs may still retain cross-modal audio–text associations during training.
+Consequently, membership leakage may stem from memorized audio–text associations.
+For example, such leakage may reveal whether a particular speaker–content pair was present in the training data, posing privacy risks beyond conventional textual memorization.

-Auditing LALMs is further complicated by the continuous nature of audio, which encodes rich non-semantic cues such as speaker identity and recording conditions.
+However, detecting such memorization is challenging, as audio contains rich non-semantic cues, including speaker identity and recording conditions.
 Consequently, privacy threats in LALMs are dominated not by copyrighted content, but by irreversible identity–content binding.
 Moreover, standard audio benchmarks often exhibit acoustic distribution shifts between training and test sets that can spuriously inflate MIA performance.
 As demonstrated in LLMs \cite{das2025blindbaselinesbeatmembership}, simple \emph{blind baselines} that exploit such dataset artifacts can outperform sophisticated MIAs, raising concerns about whether reported leakage truly reflects memorization ~\cite{puerto2025scaling}.

-We conduct the first systematic MIA study on LALM pre-training corpora by leveraging two state-of-the-art open-source models: Audio-Flamingo 3 (AF3) ~\cite{goel2025audioflamingo3advancing} and Music-Flamingo (MF)~\cite{ghosh2025musicflamingoscalingmusic}.
-The transparent data provenance of these models enables a direct audit of the foundation weights themselves.
-This approach sidesteps the use of computationally prohibitive and often unfaithful surrogate ``shadow'' models, enabling an authentic evaluation of memorization across eight diverse datasets spanning ASR, Audio Captioning, and Music Understanding.
+In this paper, we conduct the first systematic MIA study on two state-of-the-art open-source models: Audio-Flamingo 3 (AF3) ~\cite{ghosh2026audio} and Music-Flamingo (MF)~\cite{ghosh2025musicflamingoscalingmusic}.
+Because their training data are fully documented, ground-truth membership labels are available, eliminating the need for computationally expensive and often unfaithful surrogate “shadow” models.
+This enables a reliable evaluation of memorization across eight diverse datasets spanning ASR, audio captioning, and music understanding.

 Furthermore, to disentangle genuine memorization from dataset-induced artifacts, we introduce a \textbf{Multi-modal Blind Baseline} framework that quantifies distribution shifts across metadata, textual content, and acoustic features.